dart-lang/site-www/src/tools/pub/publishing.md

 ### When does it make sense to retract a package version?

-Retracting a package causes churn and has a somewhat negativ impact on consumers.
+Retracting a package causes churn and has a somewhat negative impact on consumers.
-Hence, before retracting a version you should consider whether it is in fact the right course of action instead of just publishing a new version.
+Hence, before retracting a version you should consider whether it would be better to just publish a new version.

 For instance, if your package version contains a minor bug then retraction is probably not needed.
-On the other hand, if you accidentally published a major version or published a version with wrong or missing dependency constraints, then retration might be the right solution.
+On the other hand, if you accidentally published a major version or published a version with wrong or missing dependency constraints, then retraction might be the right solution.

 {{site.alert.version-note}}
   The `retracted` feature debuted in Dart 2.15.
-Prior to Dart 2.15, pub will disregard any retracted status, i.e. the version solver will consider a retracted version as any other version.
+Prior to Dart 2.15, pub will disregard the retracted status, i.e. the version solver will consider a retracted version on par with any other version.
 {{site.alert.end}}

 ## Marking packages as discontinued {#discontinue}